 Burro-crats

 Gold does something to people.
 It is like an additive drug, booze, or gambling.
 Most people are semi-normal until you put gold in front of their noses, and then they do things that just don’t make sense.
-Often you don’t even have to put gold in front of their noses, just implant the image of caves filled with gold, and they are gone – off to the holodeck – with gray mass scattered across the universe during beam up.
+Sometimes you don’t even have to put gold in front of their noses, just implant the image of caves filled with gold, and they are gone – off to the holodeck – with gray mass scattered across the universe during beam up.

 My personal search for gold began in 1977.
-I was hired as the ‘Minerals Geologist’ for the Wyoming Geological Survey.
+I was hired as the ‘Economic Geologist’ for the Wyoming Geological Survey.
 In 1977, this research agency at the University of Wyoming was aptly known at the Geological Survey of Wyoming, it had previously been known as the Wyoming Territorial Survey.
 Over the years, one paranoid director renamed the agency the Wyoming Geological Survey.
 This was fine, but in a short time, it was renamed again.
 He wanted the public to be sure they knew we were separate from the US Geological Survey (not that anyone cared).

 And before I could hand out all of my business cards, I kid you not, he changed the name again.
 And he was being paid big bucks to do this.
 This time he was concerned about the legislature.
-But maybe he had something here – after all, we are talking about a bunch of dimwitted politicians who should have already been eliminated by natural selection.
+But maybe he had something here – after all, we are talking about dimwitted politicians who should have already been eliminated by natural selection.
 We now became the Wyoming State Geological Survey as if this would protect the agency from budget cuts.
 I remember throwing away hundreds of business cards as we changed the agency’s name 3 times in 2 years.
 What a legacy to be remembered for.
 But this was nothing compared to later directors.

 My personal search for gold began in 1977.
-I was hired as the ‘Minerals Geologist’ for the Wyoming Geological Survey.
+I was hired as the ‘Economic Geologist’ for the Wyoming Geological Survey.
 In 1977, this research agency at the University of Wyoming was aptly known at the Geological Survey of Wyoming, it had previously been known as the Wyoming Territorial Survey.
 Over the years, one paranoid director renamed the agency the Wyoming Geological Survey.
 This was fine, but in a short time, it was renamed again.
 He wanted the public to be sure they knew we were separate from the US Geological Survey (not that anyone cared).

 And before I could hand out all of my business cards, I kid you not, he changed the name again.
 And he was being paid big bucks to do this.
 This time he was concerned about the legislature.
-But maybe he had something here – after all, we are talking about a bunch of dimwitted politicians who should have already been eliminated by natural selection.
+But maybe he had something here – after all, we are talking about dimwitted politicians who should have already been eliminated by natural selection.
 We now became the Wyoming State Geological Survey as if this would protect the agency from budget cuts.
 I remember throwing away hundreds of business cards as we changed the agency’s name 3 times in 2 years.
 What a legacy to be remembered for.
 But this was nothing compared to later directors.

 Wyoming was a difficult place for prospectors to work because of high winds and desolate plateaus surrounded by mountain ranges that became a battleground for immigrants and Indians.
 Historical records from the 1800s report constant conflicts between the Emigrants and Indians.
 But the government and green movements provided an even more noisome environment to mining.
 Throughout the 20th and 21st centuries piecemeal withdrawals of potentially productive terrains continued to occur in the state that continues to be unchecked.
 The size of the total area withdrawn from mining is now larger than whole states.